Ocean: Oceanic divisions

-There are different customs to subdivide the ocean and are adjourned by smaller bodies of water such as, seas, gulfs, bays, bights, and straits.
+There are different customs to subdivide the ocean and are adjourned by smaller bodies of water such as bays, bights, gulfs, seas, and straits.

 For practical and historical reasons, it is customary to divide the World Ocean into a set of five major oceans.
 By convention these are the Pacific, Atlantic, Indian, Arctic, and Southern (Antarctic) oceans.
 This five-ocean model only fully crystallized in the early 21st century, when the Southern Ocean, delineated by the Antarctic Circumpolar Current, was recognized by various government and international bodies: by the U.S. Board on Geographic Names since 1999, and by the International Hydrographic Organization since 2000.

 The five principal oceans are listed below in descending order of area and volume: